Resale is a great way to make some money back on designer clothing purchases that don’t work out.

 But original boxes and hang tags are different, because they can help to maintain product value.

 Not only do customers prefer to have them, but they also contain important product info, such as the product model name, model number, color name, original retail price, and most importantly – the GTIN or UPC code.
+With the original packaging or tag, you can more easily prove authenticity.

 When it comes to online sales, these details can mean the difference between a somewhat generic designer item and a richly detailed, searchable item.